Cameron International: History

 Cooper Industries began in 1833 when Charles and Elias Cooper established a foundry in Mt.
 Vernon, Ohio.
-Cooper was licensed to produce the Corliss steam engine in 1869 and entered the production of methane gas internal combustion engines in 1900.
+Cooper was licensed to produce the Corliss steam engine in 1869 and entered the production of natural gas-fueled internal combustion engines in 1900.
 In 1929, Cooper became the Cooper-Bessemer Corporation when it merged with Bessemer Gas Engine Company, which was founded in Grove City, Pennsylvania in 1899.
 In 1958, Cooper diversified into the controls industry with the establishment of the En-Tronic Controls Group.
 Five years later, the company acquired the Ajax Engines Company, founded in 1877, and the Pennsylvania Process, founded to manufacture compressors in 1920.

 In 1965, the growing Cooper Industries branched out into electrical, automotive and tools and hardware industries.
 Two years later, it moved its headquarters to Houston and in 1968 began the Cooper Rolls joint venture with Rolls-Royce to market gas turbines.

 The year 1987 marked the acquisition of Joy Industrial Compressor Group, founded in 1955 in Buffalo, New York, which was renamed Cooper Turbocompressor as part of Cooper Compression.
 W-K-M valves company, established in 1905 in Houston, and Demco Valve Company, established in 1947, were both acquired by Cooper Flow Control Division in the same year.
 One year later, Cooper acquired Enterprise Engine aftermarket services business.

 1989 marked the acquisition of Cameron Iron Works, which was renamed Cooper Oil Tool.
 Cameron Iron Works was incorporated in Houston in 1920, by Harry Cameron and James Abercombie, and had branched out to Canada in Edmonton in 1951.
 It purchased the British Oil Field Equipment Company of London and Leeds in 1954 and acquired McEvoy valve and wellhead manufacturer, founded in 1905, and Willis oilfield choke manufacturer, formed in 1939, in 1987.

 In 1994, Cooper Industries spun off its Petroleum and Industrial Equipment Group to focus on the electrical products, automotive products and tools & hardware businesses.
 Cameron Forged Products was acquired by Wyman-Gordon.
 One year later, Cooper Cameron Corporation was spun off as a publicly traded company with a separate management group and Cameron and Cooper Cameron Valves divisions were formed from Cooper Oil Tool.
 Wheeling Machine Products Company's oilfield coupling business was also sold.